anishrana2001/Openshift/RHCE/V-9.0/12-01 Vault.md

 ### Question 1: Write a ansible vault file named `pass-vault.yml` that creates the `anishrana2001` & `punit` users.
 It must do so as follows:
-- You must set the password for the `anishrana2001` has the password `devops-wala` in the `pass-vault.yml` file under `/home/student/ansible/` directory.
+- You must set the password as a variable, key `pw_punit` and the value is `devops-wala` in the `pass-vault.yml` file under `/home/student/ansible/` directory.
 Which is encrypted with Ansible Vault.
-- The password for the `punit` user has the password `vtyshshbash` in the `pass-vault.yml` file under `/home/student/ansible/` directory, which is encrypted with Ansible Vault.
+- The password for the `pw_rajan` user has the password `vtyshshbash` in the `pass-vault.yml` file under `/home/student/ansible/` directory, which is encrypted with Ansible Vault.
 - The password for Encrypt and decrypt the vault is `ThisisaStrongpassword` and store in the `mysecret.txt` file under `/home/student/ansible/` directory.
 ---